PaulTreanor/simple-python-starter/README.md

 # Python Starter Project
-A simple starter project for Python projects.
+A simple starter project for Python projects:
+    - Testing with pytest
+    - Linting with autopep8
+    - Simple Package/Module structure
+    - CI with Github Actions

 ## Installation
 1. Clone the repository